Top

 Timing can be the most critical factor in criminal defense cases in Scranton.
 Early intervention often provides more opportunities to investigate the facts, preserve evidence, and influence critical decisions about charges and bail.
 When you reach out to Bernard J. Brown, Attorney at Law soon after an arrest or investigation, we can quickly begin assessing the evidence, identifying procedural errors, and guiding you on your rights before you interact extensively with law enforcement or prosecutors.
 Acting early can also help mitigate risks of severe penalties, especially if the case involves swift-moving hearings at local magistrate courts or under state-mandated deadlines for certain filings.

 We always recommend contacting a defense attorney as soon as you think you may be the subject of an investigation or if you receive notice of pending charges in Scranton.
 Prompt legal counsel ensures you prepare for preliminary hearings, understand bail risks, and avoid self-incrimination in early interviews or arraignments.
-Our approach centers on immediate, clear advice so you don’t miss time-sensitive opportunities to protect your record, employment, and overall well-being.
+Our approach centers on immediate, clear advice so you do not miss time-sensitive opportunities to protect your record, employment, and overall well-being.

 How Pennsylvania & Scranton Laws Affect Your Case